BetaWile/BetaWile/README.md

 <li>📺 My favorite series is Lucifer as you can see below</li>
 </ul>
 <h3>Little information</h3>
-<li>🔖 100 Followerda tamamen ayarlaabilir guard altyapısı.
+<li>🔖 100 Followerda tamamen ayarlanabilir guard altyapısı.
 <!---<ul>
 <li>Hello guys, I have decided not to share my projects on my github account as of May 15th.
 I think I have improved enough and now I have decided to turn this into a business.
 I'll do it for a fee for Discord servers.
 You can contact the links above.</li>
 </ul> -->